OpenFn/docs/adaptors/collections.md

 When running in the CLI, a Personal Access Token can be used to get access to the collection (generated from the app at /profile/tokens).

-See the [Collections](/documentation/build/collections) Platform Docs to learn more about Collections.
+Learn more about collections and common use cases [here](/documentation/build/collections).

 :::caution